v6d-io/v6d/docs/tutorials/extending/define-datatypes-python.rst

 Objects
 ^^^^^^^

-As we mentioned in :ref:`vineyard-objects`, for each object in vineyard, it consists of two parts:
+As discussed in :ref:`vineyard-objects`, each object in vineyard comprises two components:

-1. The data payload stored in the corresponding vineyard instance locally
+1. The data payload, which is stored locally within the corresponding vineyard instance
-2. The hierarchical meta data shared across the vineyard cluster
+2. The hierarchical meta data, which is shared across the entire vineyard cluster

-In particular, ``Blob`` is the unit where the data payload lives in a vineyard instance.
-A blob object holds a segment of memory in the bulk store of the vineyard instance, so that users can save their local buffer into a blob and get the blob later in another process in a zero-copy fashion through memory mapping.
+Specifically, a ``Blob`` represents the unit where the data payload resides in a vineyard instance.
+A blob object contains a segment of memory in the bulk store of the vineyard instance, allowing users to save their local buffer into a blob and later retrieve the blob in another process using a zero-copy approach through memory mapping.

 .. code:: python